tristanmelton/FaradayFightstick/README.md

 Plug the Pi Pico into your computer and upload the GP2040-CE firmware.
 Once done, you should be good to go!

+There is compatibility for a MagicBoots but I have not tested as I don't own a PS5.
 ## TODO
 - Add an "unpressed" level so users have an idea of what range of value to put in